Greyfix

 The default is "PREPEND X-Greyfix: Greylisted by Grefix X.Y.Z

 for %d second%p.
-See http://www.kim-minh.com/pub/greyfix/ for
+See https://www.kim-minh.com/pub/greyfix/ for

 more information."